ShZil/network-utilities/Scanner/README.md

 [00:23] Repositioned the Know Screen title, to be in the correct centre.

 [00:24] Compacted creation of `operations` in `KnowScreenRightColumn`.

+[00:33] Added boot button for analyses.

+[00:34] `str` comes before `list` in Python's `join`. :sad:

 [00:38] My, silly-ly, linked both Device Profile and Log Packets to the same function.
 Fixed...

+[00:45] More silly-ly-ness, I accidentally `'\n'.join`'ed a string.
+Whoops.
+Took a lot of breakpoints to find that one.

+[00:48] It feels like the software freezes after boot, just until the first node of the graph is displayed.
+Investigate this.

+[00:52] Device Profile worked.
+Once.
+I'm not sure this is stable at all, I'm just glad it worked.
+In debug mode, I'll note.

 [00:53] I used https://fontdrop.info/#/?darkmode=true to find a character for "Analyse" operation button.